BriarmossX1/BriarmossX1/README.md

 ...

-- 🌱 I’m currently learning(or always still working on learning) all parts of Javascript, and woprking on C# to try at some game development.
+- 🌱 I’m currently learning(or always still working on learning) all parts of Javascript, and working on C# to try at some game development.
 ...

 - 💞️ I’m looking to collaborate on I really don't know yet.
-I need to work on a project to get the experience, but I don't get to much time to really work on anything with work, kids, and life.
+I need to work on a few projects to get the experience, but I don't get to much time to really work on anything with work, kids, and life.
 As most can see I don't get to push to my gethub pretty much at all.
 ...